In this article, I will be sharing with you 10 seemingly harmless signs of a toxic relationship.

 Some people’s bodies are so riddled with resentment from being hurt and abused by others, from feeling small and incapable.
 But more likely, excessive resentment can come from years of pushing down genuine anger, that the person becomes ill and unable to have any kind of proper relationship.

-Because often, we can justify resentful energy in someone, and we can brush off resentful comments from another person, calling it “just a moment of anger, jealousy, or even passion.”
+Because often, we can justify resentful energy in someone!
+We can brush off resentful comments from another person, calling it “just a moment of anger, jealousy, or even passion.”

 But true anger, jealousy and passion that is useful and valuable in a relationship is expressed with total connection to each other’s heart.
 And it doesn’t have this bleak, yucky feel to it, like the feel of tar schlepping off their every word.